 A married couple has partner 1 earning £7,000 per annum and partner 2 earning £32,000 per annum.

-Without married couples allowance the income tax liabilities would be as follows:
+Without married couples allowance the income tax liabilities for 2021/22 tax year would be as follows:

 |Partner 1||Partner 2|

 |Basic Rate Tax Rate||20%||20%|